-The graph shows that from 1947 to 2010 manufacturing output has been growing at a very good rate.
-Even though it dropped during the recession it has jumped back up to $1.993 trillion by the end of 2012.
-So from the point of view of economists, owners and managers of the Fortune 500 companies, manufacturing is growing.
+Even though manufacturing output dropped during the recession, it has jumped back up to $1.993 trillion by the end of 2012.
+From the point of view of economists, owners and managers of the Fortune 500 companies, manufacturing is growing.
 For them profitability has been good, stock prices are up and they are producing almost as many goods and services with 5 million fewer workers.
 Life is good!

-The graph also shows that the total employment in manufacturing grew up until 1979, but has been declining steadily since this peak and declining precipitously since year 2000.
+It’s also true that the total employment in manufacturing grew until 1979, but has been declining steadily since this peak and declining precipitously since year 2000.
 Since 1979 manufacturing has lost 8 million jobs.
-Since each manufacturing job produces 1 to 2 other jobs, the economy has actually lost another 16 million jobs.
-So if you define manufacturing from the perspective of the employee or jobs it is still declining
+Since each manufacturing job produces one to two other jobs, the economy has effectively lost another 16 million jobs.
+When defined from the perspective of the employee, manufacturing is still declining.

 Investment in the U.S.